rundeck/docs/docs/learning/howto/passing-variables.md

 These are some key terms we'll be using throughout this tour in addition to terms used in our [Terminology](/learning/tutorial/terminology.md) documentation.

 #### Log Filters
 Log Filters are applied to a Job step to act on the output from that step.
 Certain Job Filters can set variables based on information in the log output.
-There is a separate tour to cover different types of Log Filters and how they are used.
+There is a separate guide _(coming soon)_ to cover different types of Log Filters and how they are used.

 #### RegEx
 Log Filters use Regular Expression syntax (RegEx) to collect information from the log output.
 Familiarity with Regex will be key to successfully gathering data from your own job steps.
 You will not need to know it for these Exercises.